kyleabeauchamp/BPS2015/slides.md

 - ThermoML is a NIST-supported, machine-readable, and growing set of physicochemical data
 - We built a semi-automated benchmark of densities and dielectric constants in ThermoML
 - Empirical polarizability model improves comparisons to measured dielectric constants
-- Can we validate forcefields in real-time on all publication quality measurements?

 ---
 title: Funding and Acknowledgments